kilfour/QuickFuzzr/reference.md

 ### Enums
 Use `Fuzzr.Enum<T>()`, where T is the type of Enum you want to generate.
 > Enums are included here for convenience.
 While not numeric primitives themselves, they are generated as atomic values from their defined members.
-- The default fuzzr just picks a random value from all enumeration values.
+- The default Fuzzr just picks a random value from all enumeration values.
 - Passing in a non Enum type for T throws an ArgumentException.
 ### Floats
 Use `Fuzzr.Float()`.